arantespp/arantespp.com/posts/articles/five-habits-for-the-next-five-years.md

 ---
-title: Five habits for the next five years
+title: Five Habits for the Next Five Years
 excerpt: Habits are the less spent energy strategy that we can use to achieve goals in our life.
 Habits require more time to complete the objectives, require more consistency, but it lasts forever.
 date: 2021-01-02
 tags: